 minocycline - injection, Minocin (cont.)

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
-Do not start, stop, or change the dosage of any medicines without your doctor's approval.Some of the products that may interact with this drug include: certain retinoids (acitretin, alitretinoin, isotretinoin, tretinoin), digoxin, penicillins, warfarin, live bacterial vaccines.Although most antibiotics probably do not affect hormonal birth control such as pills, patch, or ring, some antibiotics may decrease their effectiveness.
+Do not start, stop, or change the dosage of any medicines without your doctor's approval.Some of the products that may interact with this drug include: retinoid medications taken by mouth (such as acitretin, isotretinoin), digoxin, penicillins, warfarin, live bacterial vaccines.Although most antibiotics probably do not affect hormonal birth control such as pills, patch, or ring, some antibiotics may decrease their effectiveness.
 This could cause pregnancy.
 Examples include rifamycins such as rifampin or rifabutin.
 Be sure to ask your doctor or pharmacist if you should use additional reliable birth control methods while using this antibiotic.This product can affect the results of certain lab tests (such as some urine tests), possibly causing false test results.
 Make sure laboratory personnel and all your doctors know you use this drug.

 Report Problems to the Food and Drug Administration